humanmade/altis-documentation/other-docs/getting-started/custom-modules.md

 ### Module Settings

-When registering your module, you pass various parameters to `Module::register`.
+When registering your module, you pass various parameters to `register_module()`.
 These are used to control the behaviour of your module.

 Your module's directory is used for automated loading and parsing of documentation.
 The Documentation module automatically looks for a `docs` subdirectory within this directory and parses Markdown files from this.